-N Korea says Trump sent letter to Kim, offers cooperation
+N. Korea says Trump's letter offers anti-virus cooperation

 "In my personal opinion, I think that the bilateral relations and dialogue for them would be thinkable only when the equilibrium is kept dynamically and morally and justice ensured between the two countries," she said.
 "Even at this moment we are working hard to develop and defend ourselves on our own under the cruel environment which the U.S. is keen to 'provide.'"

+Earlier, Trump sent birthday greetings to Kim Jong Un, who was believed to have turned 36 on Jan.
+8. Senior North Korean official Kim Kye Gwan said at the time that the birthday message won't lead his country to return to talks unless the U.S. accepts its demands.

 Kim and Trump have met three times and exchanged letters and envoys on many occasions since 2018, when they launched talks on the fate of Kim's advancing nuclear arsenal.
-The two leaders have avoided harsh language against each other and Trump once said he and Kim "fell in love."
+The two leaders have avoided harsh language against each other, and Trump once said he and Kim "fell in love."

 But their diplomacy has largely come to a standstill since the breakdown of their second summit in Vietnam in February 2019, when Trump rejected Kim's demands for broad sanctions relief in return for a partial disarmament step.

 Kim pressed Trump to come up with new proposals to salvage the negotiations by the end of last year.
-Kim later vowed to bolster his nuclear deterrent, unveil "a new strategic weapon" and warned he would no longer be bound by a major weapons test moratorium.
+Kim later vowed to bolster his nuclear deterrent and unveil "a new strategic weapon," and warned that he would no longer be bound by a major weapons test moratorium.

 In recent weeks, North Korea has fired a slew of artillery and other rockets into the sea in what experts say is an attempt to improve its military capabilities.
 The weapons were all short range and did not pose a direct threat to the U.S. mainland.
-A resumption of long-range or nuclear weapons tests by Kim would likely completely scuttle diplomacy with Trump, experts say.
+A resumption of long-range missile or nuclear weapons tests by Kim would likely completely scuttle diplomacy with Trump, experts say.

 KCNA said Kim watched the test firing of tactical guided weapons on Saturday with Kim Yo Jong and other top officials.
 South Korea's military called the demonstration "very inappropriate" at a time when the world is struggling with the coronavirus pandemic.

-South Korea's military said Saturday it detected two presumed short-range ballistic missiles that flew from a site in western North Korea across the country and landed in the waters off the east coast.
+South Korea's military said Saturday that it detected two presumed short-range ballistic missiles that flew from a site in western North Korea across the country and landed in the waters off the east coast.
 The weapons flew 410 kilometers (255 miles), according to South Korea's Joint Chiefs of Staff.